 The next step in building toward more difficult financial discussions like the inheritance talk, Duignan says, is to work together on some less difficult but important decisions.
 Here, she gives three examples:

 Family giving.
 “We’ve found this to be a great entry point for financial education,” Duignan says.
-“Communication here is the key — both parents and their adult children will need to communicate about their desired goals for family giving and then work together to make it happen.”
-This can include working together on charitable disbursements from a donor-advised fund.
+“Communication here is the key — both parents and their adult children will need to communicate about their desired goals for family giving and then work together to help make it happen.”
+This may include working together on charitable disbursements from a donor-advised fund.
 Learn more about donor-advised funds.

 - End-of-life care/advanced health care directives